 Q: Are paid survey sites a scam?

 A: I’m sure that somewhere out there some kind of survey scam exists, but I haven’t found one yet.
-The four websites I’ve received multiple checks from with no problems are FusionCash, Cash Crate, Inbox Dollars, and Pinecone Research.
+The four legitimate survey sites I’ve received multiple checks from with no problems are FusionCash, Cash Crate, Inbox Dollars, and Pinecone Research.
 I can vouch that these sites are not a scam!

 Q: How much do you actually get paid to take surveys?